 Nausea and Vomiting

-You may notice some stitches in your mouth.
-These may require removal at your first follow-up visit.
-Do not be concerned if you lose a stitch prior to your first appointment.
+You may notice some suturess in your mouth.
+Do not be concerned if you lose a suture before your post operative appointment.
 Do not cut or trim the sutures.

-Women taking oral contraceptives: Antibiotics that you have received for your surgery may make your oral contraceptive less effective.
-You should use an alternate form of birth control until your normal menstrual cycle.
+Antibiotics may make oral contraceptives less effective.
+You should use an alternate form of birth control while on a course of antibiotics.

 DO NOT SMOKE for a minimum of 4 weeks following surgery.
-The heat and toxic chemicals in cigarette or marijuana smoke are harmful to the healing of wounds and increases the likelihood of dry socket, poor healing and infection.
+The toxic chemicals and heat in cigarette and marijuana smoke increases the likelihood of implant failure and are harmful to the healing of wounds.

-It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instructions will assist you, but if you have any questions or concerns about your progress please call the office .
+We want you to have a smooth and pleasant recovery.
+Following these instructions will ensure the best possible outcome.
+Please call the office if you have any questions or concerns about your progress.
 We are available 24 hours a day.